brennx0r/puppet-questions/scripting/scripting-questions.md

 1. Copies the seed file over to a new file called myfile$n.pp (where $n is defined for 2 relevent cases: 000-009 and 010-099)
 2. Scans the created file and replaces $n with the parameter value for all relevant instances of $n in the file

+It should be noted that I'm calling the files "myfile$n.pp" and not "$n.pp" because if we called the file "$n.pp" it would result in a Puppet catalog error when we run the catalog (at least, this is what happens in 3.x versions of Puppet.
+If the file is not called init.pp, the class name and the file name MUST match or an error will be given.)